Environmental Protection System

 Around-the-clock automated monitoring is conducted in respect of legally regulated items such as NOx (nitrogen oxide), SOx (sulfur oxide), T-N (total nitrogen), T-P (total phosphorus), COD (chemical oxygen demand), SS (suspended solids), F (fluorine), and pH (power of hydrogen) levels.

 To further strengthen our monitoring of water and air quality, we also voluntarily control items not subject to legal restrictions through sampling conducted at Analysis Centers located within our manufacturing plants.
-Kioxia Corporation’s Yokkaichi Plant tests around 45,000 air and water samples per year, with Kioxia Iwate Corporation testing around 16,000.
-In FY2023, Kioxia Group was not subject to any government fines or penalties related to conservation of the environment in respect of issues such as water or air quality.
-Please refer to the environmental reports created by each manufacturing site for more detailed results.
+Our plants in Japan test around 56,000 air and water samples per year.
+In FY2024, Kioxia Group was not subject to any government fines or penalties related to conservation of the environment in respect of issues such as water or air quality.
+Please refer to the environmental reports for more detailed results.

 Environmental Facility Audit